Background

 Maggie Poppins

 Maggie Poppins joined the AOA team in September, 2020.
 Born in Mississippi, she traveled north at the tender age of 7 weeks to her forever home in Massachusetts.
-She loves scouting trails alongside her big sister Clover, re-arranging the area rugs in the office, posing for social media posts, and exuberantly greeting all who stop by.
+She loves scouting trails alongside her big sister Clover, re-arranging the area rugs in the office, posing for social media posts, and giving lots and lots of attention to Hazel.

 PRESIDENT